 - You are advised to have the proper insurance coverage on your vehicle. - Please park only in the designated areas.
-The areas directly in front of residence entrances are fire and loading zones only.
-Licensed motorcycles are considered to be the same as other vehicles. - Keep your vehicle locked when it is not in use.
-Do not leave any personal items visible in vehicle when parked. - Be sure that anyone borrowing your vehicle has a valid driver's license and that your vehicle insurance allows it. - You are expected to drive with courtesy at all times, yielding to pedestrians, and maintaining a speed below 25 km/hour on campus.
+The areas directly in front of dorm entrances are fire and loading zones.
+Owners of vehicles parked illegally may be subject to a minimum fine of \$10.
+There is no overnight parking on Saskatchewan Avenue.
+These spots are reserved for guests and off-campus fourth year students.
+Vehicles may not be parked in the back forty; fees will apply if a vehicle is left there over the summer. - It is wise to keep your vehicle locked when it is not in use. - Be sure that anyone borrowing your vehicle has a valid driver's license.
+Canadians may legally drive an American-owned car as long as the owner is a passenger in the car, but it is illegal for an American to drive a Canadian-owned car unless the American holds an International Driver's License.

+- You are expected to drive with courtesy at all times, yielding to pedestrians and maintaining a speed below 25 km/hour within Pambrun.
 Careless driving or speeding is not only dangerous but is also a poor testimony. - Avoid requesting the use of someone else's vehicle unless absolutely necessary.
-When you must borrow a vehicle, make sure it is returned to the owner cleaner and with at least the same amount of gas in it as when you first started borrowing it.

-• Whenever you are a passenger in a student or staff vehicle, always offer to pay the vehicle owner for your portion of the gas costs for the trip.
+If you borrow a vehicle or carpool, it is expected that you and those in the vehicle with you will pay the vehicle owner a total of \$25 for a trip to Swift Current, \$5 to Vanguard, and \$10 to Ponteix. - Motorbikes are considered the same as motor vehicles.
+They are to be parked in the assigned parking lots and driven only on the roads. - Dirt bikes and snowmobiles are not to be driven around the college or in the community.
+Students are encouraged to keep and use them off campus.